openstack-archive/tuskar-ui/doc/source/install.rst

    ``OPENSTACK_KEYSTONE_DEFAULT_ROLE`` settings are correct for your environment.
 (They should be correct unless you modified your OpenStack server to change them.)
--  ``TUSKAR_ENDPOINT_URL`` should point to the Tuskar server you configured.
-It normally runs on port 8585.

 Install Tuskar UI with all dependencies in your virtual environment::